 Similarly, if the lake you’re targeting contains plenty of big walleye between 20 and 30 inches, but you manage to catch a 30+ incher, well, then that would surely be considered a trophy catch!

-I think it’s always better and more fun to compare your record catches to the average size of fish of the water you’re fishing in, rather than to compare your walleye to fish that have been caught in entirely different environments!
+I think it’s always better and more fun to compare your record catches to the average size of fish in the water you’re fishing, rather than to compare your walleye to fish that have been caught in entirely different environments!

 It’s just not fair!
 Neither to you nor the awesome fish you’ve managed to catch!

 While a few walleye of 35 or more inches and around 25 pounds have reportedly been caught, almost all of those monstrous fish were caught with nets, not with a rod and reel!

 Those ancient creatures must be very intelligent beings, and it’s probably very difficult, or even impossible, to catch them with a lure or bait!